G. Nathanael Schwarz

-Brianna is a clinical psychology doctoral student currently in her fourth year.
+Brianna is a clinical psychology doctoral student currently in her fifth year.
 She received her undergraduate degree in Psychology from the University of Minnesota – Twin Cities.
 Prior to beginning graduate school, Brianna spent several years working as a data coordinator and psychometrist in the UMN’s department of Pediatric Clinical Behavioral Neuroscience, on a NIH-funded longitudinal study examining the natural history and treatment outcomes of individuals with MPS types I, II, and VI.
 She also worked on a study examining the behavioral phenotype of children with MPS type IIIA.

 Brianna is interested in pediatric neuropsychology and her research interests involve the study of the unique behavioral and neuropsychological profiles of individuals with rare genetic disorders, as well as the overlaps in profiles of children with rare genetic disorders and those with more common developmental disorders, such as autism spectrum disorder.
 Her current work involves the delineation of the behavioral phenotype of children with 7q11.23 duplication syndrome.
 Her current work examines the attention and executive functioning profiles of children with neurofibromatosis type 1 and examines potential factors that contribute to executive dysfunction in children with neurofibromatosis type 1.